 Click here to watch the video:

-Endpoint Central by default has a custom group, which contains all the managed computers.
-If you wanted to block an executable for all the managed computers, then you can choose "All Managed Computers" group and select the executable, which needs to be blocked.
-You will have to create a policy by specifying the target and executable which needs to be blocked.
+Endpoint Central by default has a custom group named "All Computers Group", which contains all the managed computers.
+If you want to block an executable for all the managed computers, then you can choose the default Custom Group and select the executable, which needs to be blocked.
+If you want to block the executable for a selected target, follow the below method.

-To block an executable for specific target, you will have to create a new custom group or use the existing custom groups.
-Custom groups can be of any type such as, unique or static.
+To block an executable for specific target, create a new custom group or use the existing custom groups.
+Custom groups can be of any type such as, unique or static or dynamic.
 You can block executable by choosing custom group which contains computers.

 Click Group Policy